boilerplatejs/core/README.md

-# Machete
+# BoilerplateJS™

 ## Core Bundle

-Bundle designed for use within the Machete app theming platform.
+Bundle designed for use within the BoilerplateJS™ app development platform.

 ---

-© 2017 Vitruvian Technology, Corp.
+© 2019 VitruvianTech